AlexSchuwald/project-todos/SGA3.md

 | 7    | 2 5 7 7 9 |
 | 8    | 5         |
 \
-Here 6 | 4 means Rating of 64What is the median rating, if 1 points are added to all of his ratings and then converted to 40 points.
+Here 6 | 4 means Rating of 64\
+What is the median rating, if 1 points are added to all of his ratings and then converted to 40 points.
 (Correct up to 2 decimal point accuracy.)